marvinscham/disenchanter/README.md

 Dry Run: would disenchant 9 champion shards for a total of 9360 BE.
 ```

-If you're satisfied with the suggested disenchantments, run the script again without the dry run option `-d`.
+Now, I'd like to keep my champion shards for Rell and Renata Glasc despite them not meeting the mastery level cutoff, so I manually exclude them when running the script again.

-`ruby disenchanter.rb -m 4`
+`ruby disenchanter.rb -m 4 -x "Renata Glasc",Rell`